cmusson/Eat-the-World/README.md

 Made mobile first, as a pwa.

-npm i to start
-get access to google api key, one is not required for wiki
+To run the project :
+- Make sure to run npm i in both the client and the server folder to install required dependencies.
+- In the server folder, run node index.js and the server will run on port 3001.
+- In the client folder, you will need to create a .env file to host the Google Maps API: REACT_APP_GOOGLE_MAPS_API_KEY=yourkey
+    - no API key required for wikipedia

-map at beginnning is generated using react-leaflet map at the back is google maps
+- Map at beginnning is generated using react-leaflet.
+- Map at the back is using Google Maps API.

+- Hope you enjoy the app, any feedback/PR is appreciated !